tuffacton/smp-installer/README.md

   ```
   go build git0.harness.io/l7B_kbSEQD2wjrM7PShm5w/PROD/Harness_Commons/harness-smp-installer/cmd -o smp-installer
   ```
-3. Use the example.yaml as your configuration for the tool
+3. Use the example.yaml as your configuration reference for the tool
 4. Authenticate with AWS
   1. Go to AWS IAM Console
   2. Copy the access key and secret key of the user which has admin access to the AWS project